-All references to "unit" or "unitholder" throughout these financial statements refer to trust units or trust unitholders subsequent to September 1, 2020 and common shares or common shareholders prior to September 1, 2020.
+All references to "unit" or "unitholder" throughout these financial statements refer to trust units or trust unitholders.

 (e) Equipment

 (i) Recognition and measurement

 Equipment is measured at cost less accumulated depreciation.

 (ii) Depreciation

 Depreciation is based on the cost of an asset less its residual value.
 Depreciation is recognized in profit or loss on a straight-line basis over the estimated useful life of the asset.
 Depreciation methods, useful lives and residual values are reviewed at each annual reporting date and adjusted if appropriate.